 Even cooking.
 Butterflying helps it cook more evenly giving you juicy meat and crispy skin without the risk of underdone spots.

 Versatile.
-From Taco Seasoning to Lemon Mustard Marinade, this recipe is the perfect base to mix and match flavours.
+From taco seasoning to lemon thyme marinade, this recipe is the perfect base to mix and match flavours.

 Faster than roasting.
-Flattening helps it cook quicker than a Whole Roast Chicken —perfect for a midweek meal or fast weekend BBQ.
+Flattening helps it cook quicker than a whole roast chicken which is perfect for lazy cooks (like me!)

 Meal prep friendly.
 Cook once, eat multiple ways!
 This BBQ butterfly chicken is easy to slice up for salads, wraps, rice bowls or other meal prep chicken recipes.